gkuodyte/todolist/README.md

 # todolist

-A basic mobile app for creating a to-do list.
-Mostly worked on in May 2020 in order to learn some Kotlin and use the Android Studio environment.
+A basic Java mobile app for creating a to-do list.
+Mostly worked on in May 2020 in order to learn android apps development and use the Android Studio environment.